scgbern/scgpico/content/staff/merino/Chile/index.md

 #Where to live
 Close to the University (so you can move around walking)
 #Language
-Outside the University most people donât speak other languages than spanish, so be prepare to speak a bit of it.
-However, people is very friendly and they will really try to help you anytime (youâll see).
+Outside the University most people don't speak other languages than spanish, so be prepare to speak a bit of it.
+However, people is very friendly and they will really try to help you anytime (you'll see).
 #Mobil phone
 The main companies are (ordered by quality):